-A lot of times we do need the extra goods – for example, you can’t buy a new house and don’t buy furniture.
-But in a lot of occasions, our inner urge for unity between items and the social pressure forces us to go to the mall.
+A lot of times we do need extra goods – for example, you do need to get furniture if you buy a new house.
+But in a lot of occasions, our desire to visit the mall comes from our inner urge for unity between items and the outside social pressure.

 Why You Should Know About Diderot Effect?

 You might be thinking: “How is this related to me?”

 Well, if it’s not yet obvious, let me explain: